Ananym/welcome-to-nexus/basics/early-equipment.md

 ## Hand items

 Early on, you'll want rings from the kingdom jewellery shops.
 Purple rings are a good all-round option.
 Red rings enhance a warrior's damage and ability to hit targets, at the cost of some armor class.
 Black rings for rogues massively improve defence and ability to hit, and should definitely be picked up.

-Starting around level 50, more options are available as loot from strong foes.
+Warriors should immediately pick up a pair of Ambrosia at level 55, which will take you all the way to il-san.
+Careful though, they'll break on death!

+Rogues likely want to stick to Whisper bracelets at 50 for armor class, although there are some riskier high damage options later on.

+Mages may want to pick up Holy Rings at 50 for the Will bonus which helps with static/paralysis rates, but it's not terribly important over purple rings.
+Poets similarly won't really notice any issues from sticking with purple rings the whole way.

 ## Weapons

 Warriors and rogues can collect early weapons from the smiths.
-Around level 20, it helps to ask around to be loaned a Military Fork, as these are much stronger than any other accessible option until much higher in level.
+Around level 20 for warriors or ~25 for rogues, it helps to ask around to be loaned a Military Fork, as these are much stronger than any other accessible option until much higher in level.

 Mages and Poets don't gain much from their weapons besides a little will and mana, and generally won't notice much difference from upgrades.
 Will does help the success rate of some mage spells.
 You can pick up a Wicked Staff at 50, and a Tuna Wizard Wand at 70.